KiandaBPM/docs/content/docs/platform/controls/input/table.md

 First, decide **how many columns** you need in your table and **what type of input field** you want to use for each column.
 To learn more about the eight different types of Input fields that you can use, go to [Input controls](/docs/platform/controls/input/).

-In our example, we want to change the default table that was inserted - titled **Table 1** with two columns of text box fields - into a table called 'Existing Qualifications' to capture the existing qualifications of the user who is requesting further training.
+In our example, we want to change the default table that was inserted - titled **Table 1** with two columns of text box fields - into a table called '**Existing Qualifications**' to capture the existing qualifications of the user who is requesting further training.

-We want our table to have three columns: the first column will be a text box field titled 'Qualification Description' where the user will manually type in the name of a qualification, the second column will be a drop-down list titled 'Educational Institution' (which could link to an external data source) where the user will choose the relevant institution, and the third column will be a date field titled 'Date Qualification Obtained', as shown here:
+We want our table to have three columns: the first column will be a text box field titled '**Qualification Description**' where the user will manually type in the name of a qualification, the second column will be a drop-down list titled '**Educational Institution**' (which could link to an external data source) where the user will choose the relevant institution, and the third column will be a date field titled '**Date Qualification Obtained**', as shown here:

 ![Table example training](/images/table-training-example.jpg)